-The Board may remove any Officer or Director for cause by two-thirds vote of the entire Board at any regular or special meeting of the Board, provided that a statement of the reason or reasons for removal shall have been mailed by Registered Mail to the Officer or Director proposed for removal at least thirty days before any final action is taken by the Board.
-This statement shall be accompanied by a notice of the time when, and the place where, the Board is to take action on the removal.
+The Board may remove any Officer or Director for cause by two-thirds vote of the entire Board at any regular or special meeting of the Board, provided that a statement of the reason or reasons for removal shall have been sent by either certified mail or electronic equivalent, to the Officer or Director proposed for removal at least thirty days before any final action is taken by the Board.
+This statement shall be accompanied by a notice of the time when, and the place where, the Board is to act on the removal.
 The Officer or Director shall be given an opportunity to be heard and the matter considered by the Board at the time and place mentioned in the notice.

 ‘For cause’ includes:

 b.
-Absence from more than two (2) consecutive business meetings, that is an annual and mid year meeting of the Board of Directors, without sufficient reason as determined by the majority of the Board, shall be considered a resignation from the Board.
+Absence from more than two (2) consecutive business meetings, that is an annual and mid-year meeting of the Board of Directors, or absence from a majority of regular meetings, without sufficient reason, and/or has a record of minimal contribution to the activities of the Board as determined by two-thirds (2/3) majority of the Board, shall be considered a resignation from the Board.

 The Board shall establish and maintain fee structures for its certification program.

 The Board shall direct the establishment and implementation of certification criteria and procedures for its certification.